tekal-ai/systems-design-tech-test/README.md

     - Score images based on visual-only metrics.
 You can assume that an endpoint already exists that receives an image, runs a machine learaning model, and returns a set of N scores.
 The endpoint always returns N scores, for any image.
     - Automatically tag the images based on the model's output.
 You can assume that an endpoint already exists that receives an image, runs a model and returns T tags for the image.
 The number of tags can vary per image.
 3. **Image Management**:
-    - View a list of uploaded images.
+    - View the list of uploaded images by the current user.
     - Organize images into folders for better management.
     - View an image’s score and tags.
 4. **Tag Editing**: Users should have the capability to manually correct or edit the tags assigned to images.